ICT-BLJ/phpdev/README.md

 ## Installed utilities

-- [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a set of two PHP scripts; the main `phpcs` script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second `phpcbf` script to automatically correct coding standard violations.
+- ~~[PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) is a set of two PHP scripts; the main `phpcs` script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard, and a second `phpcbf` script to automatically correct coding standard violations.~~ **No longer maintained.**
 - [phpDocumentor](https://www.phpdoc.org/) is the de-facto documentation application for PHP projects.
 - [PHPUnit](https://phpunit.de/) is a programmer-oriented testing framework for PHP.
 - [Xdebug](https://xdebug.org/) - Debugger and Profiler Tool for PHP